-VI.F.6.a) Residents should not have more than two consecutive weeks of night float, and no more than six weeks of night float per year.
+VI.F.6.a) Night float may not exceed three months per year.
 (Detail)

 Background and Intent: The requirement for no more than six consecutive nights of night float was removed to provide programs with increased flexibility in scheduling.

 VI.F.7.
 Maximum In-House On-Call Frequency